The release of land for petroleum exploration

 However, if petroleum companies need to disturb sites to operate successfully, they have to seek special permission from the Minister for Aboriginal Affairs.

-- The petroleum company and the native title party negotiate a land access agreement before a petroleum title is granted by DMP.
+- The petroleum company and the native title party negotiate a land access agreement before a petroleum title is granted by DMIRS.

 - Aboriginal elders make an important contribution to heritage protection by taking part in heritage surveys, advising on cultural matters and acting as monitors.